 Vaccine Guidance and Information

-CDC Guidance for Operating Child Care Programs during COVID-19
+CDC COVID-19 Guidance for Operating Early Care and Education/Child Care Programs

 Child care programs should prepare for any emergencies and disasters.
 Per KRS 199.895, an evacuation plan is required for child care centers and family child care homes.
 Programs must have a written plan for evacuation in the event of fire, natural disaster or other threatening situation that may pose a health or safety hazard to the children in the center or home.
 These plans include: